-Changes in this permit for Outfall #001 include the revision of ammonia final effluent limitations.
+Changes in this permit for Outfall #001 include the revision of ammonia effluent limits.
 See Part II of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
+Also, the receiving stream was updated to reflect the name change of streams with the WBID of 3960 from 8-20-13 MUDD V 1.0 to Presumed Use Streams (C) (5044).

-Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being within the jurisdiction of a higher continuing authority, and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 8.
+Special conditions were updated to include the revision of the Electronic Discharge Monitoring Report (eDMR) Submission System, the revision of reporting Non-Detects, the removal of the requirement to cease discharge and connect to a facility with an area-wide management plan due to the facility not currently being located within the jurisdiction of a higher continuing authority, and the removal of special conditions requiring gates and warning signs, but the facility must remain sufficiently secured to restrict access per special condition 8.